-Sixteen columns with beautiful column heads support the porch.
-On the top floor, windows decorated with coloured glass as well as beautiful plaster and mirror work make the building all the more attractive.
+Sixteen columns with beautiful column heads support the porch of building.
+On the top floor, windows decorated with coloured glass as well as beautiful plaster and mirror work make the mansion all the more attractive.

-In the basement, there is a large “pond room” with exquisite architecture, making it one of the most beautiful parts of the edifice.
+The large “pond room” with exquisite architecture in the basement makes it one of the most beautiful parts of the building.

-The house was purchased by the Cultural Heritage Organization in 1991, and given the serious damage that the building had suffered, it was restored and reconstructed while taking care that the building’s architectural and traditional features are preserved.
+The house was purchased by the Cultural Heritage Organization in 1991.
+Given the serious damage the building had suffered, it was restored and reconstructed; while taking care that the mansion’s architectural and traditional features are preserved.

-What follows are photos of the house retrieved from various sources:
+What follows are photos of Amir Nezam Garousi Mansion retrieved from various sources: